 I tested multiple batches using flaxseed and yogurt as an egg replacer.
 But in the end, I felt they were unnecessary and over-complicated the recipe.

 These winning vegan scones definitely have the perfect scone taste and texture even without egg.

 Vegan blueberry scones are made with everyday ingredients keeping the recipe simple.

-- Cane sugar is the sugar I used in this recipe.
-You can use any granulated sugar of choice or even coconut sugar.
+- Cane sugar is my sugar of choice.
+You can use any granulated sugar or even coconut sugar.

 - Himalayan pink salt gives the scones a buttery flavor.
 You can also use sea salt or table salt.

 - Coconut oil is cut into the flour giving the scones their perfect texture.
 Go with refined oil for a neutral taste.
 Or use vegan butter if you'd like.